 All MapBiomas products are constantly evolving.
-The initial effort was divided into three phases:
+The initial effort was divided into four phases:

 - Phase 1 - generated the Collection 1 (Beta), with simplified legend covering the period 2008-2015 (published in April 2016).

 - Phase 2 - generated the Collection 2, covering the period 2000-2016 (published in April 2017) and the Collection 2.3 with improvements from random forest application (published in January 2018).

 - Phase 3 - generated the Collection 3, covering the period 1985-2017 (published in August 2018) an the Collection 3.1 with improvements in classification (published in April 2019).

 - Phase 4 - generated the Collection 4, covering the period 1985-2018 (published in August 2019).